-The proposal to develop a model of Ecological Housing sites itself ideologically at the juxtaposition of the classical American Romantic 19th century conceptions of an infinite pastoral landscape of nature against the ecologically degraded and post-industrial realities of its rustbelt context.
-This challenge to housing seeks to find a balance between the visceral emotional potential found in the imaginary of natural refuge and the eco-conscious necessity of contemporary urban living.
+This proposal for a new model of housing is founded on the ideological juxtiposition of 19th century American Romantic visions of an infinite pastoral landscape and the ecologically degraded post-industrial realities of contemporary rustbelt America.
+Seeking to find balance between the visceral emotions contained in the imaginary of natural refuge with the necessities of eco-conscious 21st-century urban living, this model emerged.

 The project physically sites itself on a river-adjacent site in Pittsburgh's Strip District, on the far side of the Pennsylvania RR Fruit Auction and Sales Terminal Building.
 The Strip historically was Pittsburgh warehouse district, the center of mode and product transfer for Pittsburgh and Pittsburgh's industrial repercussions across America and the world.